lightning/bolts/07-routing-gossip.md

   - SHOULD fill `addresses` with an address descriptor for each public network address that expects incoming connections.
   - MUST set `addrlen` to the number of bytes in `addresses`.
-  - MUST place non-zero typed address descriptors in ascending order.
+  - MUST place address descriptors in ascending order.
-  - MAY place any number of zero-typed address descriptors anywhere.
+  - SHOULD NOT place any zero-typed address descriptors anywhere.
   - SHOULD use placement only for aligning fields that follow `addresses`.
   - MUST NOT create a `type 1` OR `type 2` address descriptor with `port` equal to 0.